If you have spare time

 #endif // FOO_BAR_BAZ_H_

-• #include <library> - the contents of the library file are sent along the source code, in essence the contents of the library replace the #include line, note that the compiler tries to find library in the host system’s file system that holds the standard header files
+• #include <library> - The contents of the library file are sent along with the source code.
+In essence, the contents of the library replace the #include line.
+Note that the compiler tries to find library in the host system’s file system that holds the standard header files.

-• #include "library" - same as above but library is looked in the current working directory
+• #include "library" - Same as above, but library is looked for in the current working directory.

-• #pragma - specify diverse options to the compiler specific of the platform/compiler
+• #pragma - Specify diverse options to the compiler that are specific to the platform/compiler.

 Program structure

-Large programs can be split in multiple files which can be compiled (if needed) and linked to generate an executable program, for example a program can be split into three files
+Large programs can be split into multiple files, which can be compiled (if needed) and linked to generate an executable program.
+For example, a program can be split into three files:

-• a source code that uses those functions
+• A source code file that uses those functions.

 • function prototypes